p1ass/portfolio/resume_en.md

 Various experiences of developing API, website, and library as internship and private.
 Advanced implementation skills with Go and Python.
 Manager of one of the biggest student engineer community in Kyoto.

 ## Experience
-**LINE Corporation, Tokyo**
-Server-side Engineer (Internship)
-February 2019 to March 2019

-- Developed API for real time quiz competition where live streamers can communicate with hundreds of audiences interactively
-- Took measures against expected spike access by using Redis instead of MySQL and accomplished no down time

 **CAMPHOR-, Kyoto**
 Manager of a community for students leaning IT engineering in Kyoto
 December 2018 to Present